tomha85/Reinforcement-Deep-Learning-Continuous-Control/report.md

 ![image](https://user-images.githubusercontent.com/31414852/115101511-cfd4f580-9f12-11eb-993b-4a697c1fae1e.png)

-DDPG solved the problem in 591 episodes.
+ddpg solved the problem in 591 episodes.

 ## Future Improvement

-- Fine tuning hyper parameters to get better performance;
+- Tuning hyper parameters to get better performance;
-- Try to make the network deeper to  get better performance;
+- Make the network more layers to  get good performance;
-- Try other Policy Gradient Algorithms, such as PPO, A3C
+- Continue working with Policy Gradient algorithm like A3C, A2C, PPO